Reserve currency: Euro

-The euro is currently the second most commonly held reserve currency, representing about 21% of international foreign currency reserves.
-After World War II and the rebuilding of the German economy, the German Deutsche Mark gained the status of the second most important reserve currency after the US dollar.
-When the euro was introduced on 1 January 1999, replacing the Mark, French franc and ten other European currencies, it inherited the status of a major reserve currency from the Mark.
+The euro is currently the second most commonly held reserve currency, representing about 20% of international foreign currency reserves.
+After World War II and the rebuilding of the German economy, the German mark gained the status of the second most important reserve currency after the US dollar.
+When the euro was introduced on 1 January 1999, replacing the mark, French franc and ten other European currencies, it inherited the status of a major reserve currency from the mark.
 Since then, its contribution to official reserves has risen continually as banks seek to diversify their reserves, and trade in the eurozone continues to expand.

 After the euro's share of global official foreign exchange reserves approached 25% as of year-end 2006 (vs 65% for the U.S. dollar; see table above), some experts have predicted that the euro could replace the dollar as the world's primary reserve currency.
 See Alan Greenspan, 2007;

 and Frankel, Chinn (2006) who explained how it could happen by 2020.

 However, as of 2022 none of this has come to fruition due to the European debt crisis which engulfed the PIIGS countries from 2009 to 2014.
 Instead the euro's stability and future existence was put into doubt, and its share of global reserves was cut to 19% by year-end 2015 (vs 66% for the USD).
 As of year-end 2020 these figures stand at 21% for EUR and 59% for USD.

-Other reserve currencies

-Dutch guilder

-The Dutch guilder was the de facto reserve currency in Europe in 17th and 18th centuries.

 Pound sterling

-The United Kingdom's pound sterling was the primary reserve currency of much of the world in the 19th century and first half of the 20th century.
-That status ended when the UK almost bankrupted itself fighting World War I and World War II and its place was taken by the United States dollar.
+The United Kingdom's pound sterling was the primary reserve currency of much of the world in the 19th century and the first half of the 20th century.
+That status ended after the UK almost bankrupted itself fighting World War I and World War II, and its place was taken by the United States dollar.

 In the 1950s, 55% of global reserves were still held in sterling; but the share was 10% lower within 20 years.

 The establishment of the U.S. Federal Reserve System in 1913 and the economic vacuum following the World Wars facilitated the emergence of the United States as an economic superpower.

 As of 30 September 2021, the pound sterling represented the fourth largest proportion (by USD equivalent value) of foreign currency reserves and 4.78% of those reserves.